-

 mansion after a car accident on a highway above L.A. - Rita ends up at

-Havenhurst after her car crash on Mulholland Dr.
+Havenhurst after her car crash on Mulholland Dr and so the story

 -